 Turn the (End) Tables

-Skip the colorful—and costly—commercial cutting boards and opt for these homemade equivalents.
+Skip the colorful—and costly—commercial cutting boards and opt for these homemade equivalents by Dream a Little Bigger.
 They're more than attractive accents; these cutting board help prevent the spread of germs when prepping dinner.
 Using a wood burning pen and wooden letter stamps, individually brand bamboo cutting boards to identify their purpose.
 Paint the edges of each board to complete the look.